 manageable looks good.

-CRM: To survive and to survive more abundantly.
-The daily life of a gardener/farmer is one of endless activities all done to strengthen and prolong their own and their louved one’s foundation and life.
-The cycles and rejuvenating power of nature is on tap for those who touch this calling with their minds, hearts and bodies.
-Your daily movements, spontaneous responses to new, popped up problems or chores is like thi chi, an at oneness with your own food chain with your care.
-Only those who grow to live can access the network of a living creation and open their own portal to the mind of creation.
-It is a transfiguring experience and a terrible revelation to begin comprehending the how and why of life and death, the mind/matter connection between our thoughts and this all powerful goud can be indisputably demonstrated, in this manner: go into your garden at night and while there imagine that you had a special pair of glasses that could see the connections between the various forms of life; and that each of these connections was represented as a thin line of light.
-What would you see, the first time you put on those glasses?
-You would be blinded by the light; there are literally millions of connections, interactions and envivo biochemical reactions.
-The connections are real and life on this planet depends upon them.
-Modern, industrial city based living cuts most of the population off from the biocology humanity depends upon, simply put The Earth, the cradle of all life.
-The long-term health benefits of a natural farm life cannot be purchased or administered by a doctor.
-The future of mankind is organic, living things and how we can interact with them is the highest of technologies, health and rejuvenation, long and amazing lives all based on a sustainable, natural way of dwelling and living on this earth.
+amazon products with most 5 star reviewsto survive and to survive more abundantly. the daily life of a gardener/farmer is one of endless activities all done to strengthen and prolong their own and their louved oneï¿½s foundation and life. the cycles and rejuvenating power of nature is on tap for those who touch this calling with their minds, hearts and bodies. your daily movements, spontaneous responses to new, popped up problems or chores is like thi chi, an at oneness with your own food chain with your care. only those who grow to live can access the network of a living creation and open their own portal to the mind of creation. it is a transfiguring experience and a terrible revelation to begin comprehending the how and why of life and death, the mind/matter connection between our thoughts and this all powerful goud can be indisputably demonstrated, in this manner: go into your garden at night and while there imagine that you had a special pair of glasses that could see the connections between the various forms of life; and that each of these connections was represented as a thin line of light. what would you see, the first time you put on those glasses? you would be blinded by the light; there are literally millions of connections, interactions and envivo biochemical reactions. the connections are real and life on this planet depends upon them. modern, industrial city based living cuts most of the population off from the biocology humanity depends upon, simply put the earth, the cradle of all life. the long-term health benefits of a natural farm life cannot be purchased or administered by a doctor. the future of mankind is organic, living things and how we can interact with them is the highest of living things and how we can interact with them is the highest of technologies, health and rejuvenation, long and amazing lives all based on a sustainable, natural way of dwelling and living on this earth.

 towards the mission of re-farming, rediscovering and restoring the nation

 to agricultural sustainability and the people back to the garden where